Title: Walt Whitman to an Unidentified Correspondent, 9 February 1880

 and Manuscript Library.
 Transcribed from digital images or a microfilm reproduction of the original item.
 For a description of the editorial rationale behind our treatment of the correspondence, see our statement of editorial policy.

-Notes for this letter were derived from Walt Whitman, The Correspondence, ed.
-Ted Genoways (Iowa City: University of Iowa Press, 2004), vol. 7, and supplemented, updated, or created by Whitman Archive staff as appropriate.
+Notes for this letter were created by Whitman Archive staff and/or were derived from Walt Whitman, The Correspondence, ed.
+Ted Genoways (Iowa City: University of Iowa Press, 2004), vol. 7, and supplemented or updated by Whitman Archive staff.